guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 Research efforts aiming at reducing the computational cost of deep learning models have translated in significant gains in execution speed, at only a marginal cost in the performance of these models.
 The proposed Rust implementation synergizes very well with this work: While techniques such as distillation or quantization are effective at reducing the cost of the forward pass through the neural network, a Rust implementation can significantly speed up the auxiliary operations (whose relative cost increases as the neural network gets optimized).
 Combined with Rust safe concurrency capabilities, the combination of these techniques enables a significant acceleration of text generation pipelines using state-of-the-art models.

-- Benchmark text generation techniques
-    - description of experimental setup (hardware and library versions)
-    - description of inputs for each task + benchmark:
-        1. describe the input
-        2. describe the options (mention that the defaults may be different)
-        2. show the numbers
-        3. comment
-    - show it for text generation

-- Next steps:
-    - synergies with model optimization techniques (distillation, quantization, pruning)
-    - synergies with optimized runtimes

 ## References
 - <a name="transformers"></a>[1] [Transformers: State-of-the-Art Natural Language Processing